justeattakeaway/pie/apps/pie-docs/src/components/radio-group/overview/overview.md

 ### Form label
 A form label is recommended to provide the user context of the form element and it’s content.

+{% contentLayout %}
+  {% contentItem %}
+    {% contentPageImage {
+      src:"../../../assets/img/components/radio-group/modifiers-form-label-1.svg",
+      alt: "A row of radio buttons grouped together by a single label above them.",
+      width: 258
+    } %}
+  {% endcontentItem %}
+  {% contentItem %}
+    {% contentPageImage {
+      src:"../../../assets/img/components/radio-group/modifiers-form-label-2.svg",
+      alt: "A row of radio buttons grouped together but missing a label.",
+      width: 258
+    } %}
+  {% endcontentItem %}
+{% endcontentLayout %}

 ### Assistive text
 Assistive text is used where needed to provide additional information or error / success messaging regarding the whole form element, and never to individual checkboxes.
 The assistive text is always used for an error state to provide the user with the information required to complete the form element.

+{% contentPageImage {
+  src:"../../../assets/img/components/radio-group/modifiers-assistive-text.svg",
+  alt: "A row of radio buttons grouped with an error colour around their borders.
+Below is a message with an error icon.
+The colour used for both the text and icon is the same as the error border.",
+  width: 258
+} %}

 ---